-As a result of the foregoing, the Trustees and the signatories to the Scripps Family Agreement have and after the distribution of the shares from the Trust the signatories to the Scripps Family Agreement will have the ability to elect two-thirds of the Board of Directors and to direct the outcome of any matter that does not require a vote of the Class A Common shares.
+As a result of the foregoing, these descendants have the ability to elect two-thirds of the Board of Directors and to direct the outcome of any matter on which Ohio law does not require a vote of the Class A Common Shares.
 Because this concentrated control could discourage others from initiating any potential merger, takeover or other change of control transaction, the market price of our Class A Common shares could be adversely affected.